 Religion and Ethnicities in Russia I

-What to know about religions in Russia, in this article we will talk a little about this topic.
-For example, there are things to know about the Russian Orthodox Church or to know about Islam in Russia; both religions are very different but interesting to learn.
+What to know about religions in Russia?
+In this article, we will talk a little about religion and ethnicities in Russia For example, there are things to know about the Russian Orthodox Church or to know about Islam in Russia; both religions are very different but interesting to learn.

 What to know about religions in Russia

-Something that surprises Western tourists, is the first time they enter an Orthodox church in Russia; immediately the amount of representations of saints or biblical passages seen in its walls and columns is evident.
-There are people who do not know that this Church is very similar to the Catholic Church and they share many principles and rites.
-Another interesting point that leaps out is that when the traveler wanders through one of the main cities of the country can see a lot of temples; even more than two, they can be in the same block.
+Something that surprises Western tourists, when the first time they enter an Orthodox church in Russia, the number of representations of saints or biblical passages seen on the walls.
+There are people who do not know that the Orthodox Church is very similar to the Catholic Church and they share many principles and rites.
+Another interesting point is a lot of temples you can see in one city and even in the same block.

-The constitution declares the Russian Federation as a secular state, and also officially recognizes four main religions; The Orthodox Christian, The Muslim, The Buddhist and Judaism.
-The state grants the right to freely profess these religions.
+The constitution declares the Russian Federation as a secular state, and also officially recognizes four main religions: The Orthodox Christian, The Muslim, The Buddhist, and Judaism.

-And it is that the religions are linked to the Ethnic Groups in the Nation.
-So generally Orthodox are Slavs, Muslims are Tartars, (name with which they were told to the Turks of the region), Buddhists are Mongols.
-And the Jews are already an ethnic group.
+The religions in Russia are linked to the Ethnic Groups as well.
+So generally, Orthodox are Slavs, Muslims are Tartars, Buddhists are Mongols. and the Jews are already an ethnic group.

-Usually in other countries when we ask someone’s nationality, we understand that their religion or ethnicity does not define this fact; but in Russia this can confuse us with a question of semantics.
-So, by asking someone if he is Russian, even if he or she is very fluent in an international language with English, he or she can respond;
+Usually, in other countries when we ask someone’s nationality, we understand that their religion or ethnicity does not define this fact; but in Russia, this can be confusing.
+By asking someone if he or she is Russi an,he or she can respond;

 No, I am Tartar, and one says again: